 Bottom Tier

-This layer gathers raw data from operational systems (ERP, CRM, flat files, web logs, etc.) and places it into a staging area.
-ETL/ELT processes extract data from the sources, transform it (cleaning, deduplication, applying business rules), and load it into the data storage.
+This layer captures raw data from operational systems (ERP, CRM, flat files, web logs, and so on) in a staging area.
+The data extracted from the sources is cleaned, deduplicated, applied to business rules, etc., and loaded into the data storage in ETL/ELT processes.

 Middle Tier

-Here, the cleaned data resides in the centralized warehouse database, optimized for analysis.
-This tier often includes an OLAP (Online Analytical Processing) engine or SQL analytics engine that pre-aggregates data and supports fast, multi-dimensional queries.
+In this case, the cleaned data is stored in the central warehouse database, prepared for data analysis.
+Typically aggregated together is an OLAP (Online Analytical Processing) engine or SQL analytics engine, which pre-aggregates data and enables fast multi-dimensional queries.

 Top Tier

-The top tier consists of reporting and analytics tools (dashboards, BI platforms, data science notebooks) through which end users access the warehouse.
-This layer provides user interfaces for querying and visualizing data.
+The top tier is reporting and analytics tools (dashboards, BI platforms, data science notebooks) used by end users to access the warehouse.
+The layer that is finally rendered contains user interfaces for data interrogation and visualization.

-Business users and analysts use these tools to generate reports, charts, and dashboards directly from the warehouse.
-Well-known BI tools, for example, Power BI, Tableau, and Looker, connect at this tier to turn raw warehouse data into actionable insights.
+Analysts and business users leverage these tools for reports, charts, and dashboards from the warehouse.
+At this stage, popular BI tools, such as Power BI, Tableau, and Looker, can plug in and transform raw warehouse data into actionable data.

 Data Warehouse Deployment Models